 In progress Introduction to Computational Thinking in Python (jupyter notebook based notes on python for a CS0/CS1 course)

 Dialogism (data, for information on using the tool used in the research, contact me directly)

 QuoteLi3 (includes data, annotation tool, and attribution code)

-Grace Muzny, Michael Fang, Angel Fang and Dan Jurafsky.
+Felix Muzny, Michael Fang, Angel X. Chang and Dan Jurafsky.
 2017.
 A Two-stage Sieve Approach to Quote Attribution.
 In Proceedings of the European Chapter of the Association for Computational Linguistics (EACL), Valencia, Spain.
 Data Tools bib

 Looking for more information?
 Look no further, simply send me an email!